chriswallace/chriswallace.net/resume.md

             <span class="resume__metadata-item--time-period" itemprop="worksFor">Aug 2017 - Sep 2021</span>
           </h3>
           <div class="resume__description fade-in-element">
-            <p class="mb-6">Expanded design team, led projects for clients like Microsoft and Google, and directed the design team on California DMV’s digital transformation.
-Mentored designers and ensured high-quality client projects.</p>
+            <p class="mb-6">Managed a design team of 25, fostering a collaborative and innovative culture.
+Spearheaded digital transformation projects, including the redesign of the California DMV’s digital services.
+Delivered high-quality, scalable design solutions for global brands like Microsoft, Google, and Facebook.
+Mentored designers and implemented processes to elevate the team’s craft and execution.</p>
             <p>Key Clients: Microsoft, Google, Starbucks, Facebook, California DMV, Capital One, Credit Karma, The New York Times, The Nobel Prize, The Smithsonian, The White House</p>
           </div>
         </div>